MartynaBogdanska/wedding-wordpress/wordpress/wp-content/plugins/html-editor-syntax-highlighter/readme.txt

 == Frequently Asked Questions ==

+= Does it work with Gutenberg? =
+Yes!
+Since version 2.3.0, it works with the Gutenberg Code Editor.
+It may work with other code related parts in the future.
+[Track the progress here.](https://github.com/mukhortov/HESH-WordPress-Plugin/issues/72)

+= I want the Classic Editor Back =
+Since WordPress version 5.0, Gutenberg is the default editor.
+If you want this plugin to work the way it used to, you'll have to download the [Classic Editor plugin](https://wordpress.org/plugins/classic-editor/).

 = Does it work with Internet Explorer? =
 Not really...
 It is partially supported in IE 11.
 Known bugs are tracked [here](https://github.com/mukhortov/HESH-WordPress-Plugin/issues/41), but won't be fixed.
 Anything less that IE 10 isn't even supported by Microsoft anymore.
 If you are using Internet Explorer you should get a [better browser](https://www.mozilla.org/en-US/firefox/new/).